miscellaneous-mice/ESP32-audio-communication/README.md

 3) Compile the code and dump the code to ESP32

-4) Copy all the files from www to the SD card and connect it to ESP32

-5) Use the phone to connect the WiFi ssid = "ESP32_audio" password = "12345678"
+4) Use the phone to connect the WiFi ssid = "ESP32_audio" password = "12345678"

-6) Enter the address “192.168.4.1” to log in to the server in the browser on your mobile phone
+5) Enter the address “192.168.4.1” to log in to the server in the browser on your mobile phone

-5) Now you can start, stop and transfer recording seamlessly *
+6) Now you can start, stop and transfer recording seamlessly *